Skip to main content

 • Practice good hygiene.
 Shower with soap before swimming and wash your hands after using the toilet or changing diapers.
 Germs on your body end up in the water.

-• Don’t swallow the pool water.
+• Don’t swallow pool water.
 Avoid getting water in your mouth.

 • Change diapers in a bathroom or a diaper-changing area and NOT poolside.
 Germs can spread in and around the pool.